 This is the mission to which we are engineers.

 I have no insights to Virginia.
-My taxi driver says “at least they shot the bastard.”
+My taxi driver says “At least they shot the bastard.”
 There are important issues of command and control and no doubt the inquiry will focus on these (because they seek a risk-free solution).
-Yet my intuition is that those in control were perhaps disengaged, their intuition was not engaged – and crisis led to massacre.
+Yet my intuition is that those in control were perhaps disengaged, their intuition was not engaged, and crisis led to massacre.

 I recall the Dunblane shootings in Scotland (16 primary children and one teacher shot dead).
 Dunblane is one of the nicest villages in Scotland, a place where urban squalor is unimaginable.
-I am very conscious also of Elliot Currie’s excellent The Road to Whatever: Middle-Class Culture and the Crisis of Adolescence:
+I am very conscious also of Elliot Currie’s excellent book, The Road to Whatever: Middle-Class Culture and the Crisis of Adolescence:

 “The new Darwinism is not only tough but also distinctly uncaring and irresponsible; under its sway, we have become a society that is often self-righteously hard on children but simultaneously unwilling to accept the responsibility of actually bringing them up.”